juuh42dias/transervicos/README-EN.md

 **bin/setup**
 Execute the bin/setup script.
 This script will:

-* Verify if the necessary Ruby version was installed
+* Verify if the necessary Ruby version is installed
-* Install the gems using the Bundler
+* Install the gems using Bundler
-* Create local copies of .env and database.yml
+* Create local copies of `.env` and `database.yml`
-* Create, migrate and propagate/fill the database
+* Create, migrate and populate the database
 * Run!
-* Run the bin/rake test to guarantee that everything is working fine.
+* Run the `bin/rake test` to guarantee that everything is working fine.
-* Run bin/rake test: system to execute every system tests.
+* Run `bin/rake test:system` to execute every system tests.
-* Run bin/rails
+* Run `bin/rails`

 # Gettint Started with Docker